wp-plugins/mootools-collapsing-categories/readme.txt

 Please deactivate before upgrading, then re-activate the plugin.

-Unpackage contents to wp-content/plugins/ so that the files are in a collapsing-categories directory.
+Unpackage contents to wp-content/plugins/ so that the files are in a mootools-collapsing-categories/ directory.

 = Widget installation =

  Activate the plugin, then simply go the
-Presentation > Widgets section and drag over the Collapsing Categories Widget.
+Presentation > Widgets section and drag over the Moo Collapsing Categories Widget.

 = Manual installation =